3 Ways to Use Avocado Oil for Acne Problems

-Avocado oil may be beneficial to acne sufferers in three different ways – nutritionally, as a nightly moisturizer and as a topical treatment to prevent acne and diminish blackheads and enlarged pores.
+First nutritionally, secondly as a nightly moisturizer, and thirdly as a topical treatment to prevent acne and diminish blackheads and enlarged pores.

-Replacing primarily polyunsaturated cooking oils, like corn, safflower, soybean and sunflower oil, with the much healthier avocado oil for cooking, not only lowers your polyunsaturated fat intake, it also replaces it with more beneficial monounsaturated fats.
+Replacing polyunsaturated cooking oils, like corn, safflower, soybean and sunflower oil, with the much healthier avocado oil lowers your polyunsaturated fat intake and replaces it with healthier monounsaturated fats.

 How to Use the Oil Cleaning Method with Avocado Oil